20 Feb 2023

 U.S. West Coast Labor Contract Negotiations to Stretch into 2023

 Port of Los Angeles executive director Gene Seroka expects labor negotiations between the International Longshore and Warehouse Union (ILWU) and the Pacific Maritime Association (PMA) will produce a deal by early February next year.
 “We’ll get through it in the early part of 2023,” Seroka said in an interview.
-“And then it’s a […]
+“And then it’s a matter of […]

 Read More